Norman Low: Playing career

-Management career
+Managerial career

 Norwich City

-Low was appointed manager of Norwich City in 1950, and led the club to a second-place finish in the Third Division South in 1950–51, though only champions Nottingham Forest were promoted.
+Low was appointed manager of Norwich City in 1950 and led the club to a second-place finish in the Third Division South in 1950–51.
+However, only champions Nottingham Forest were promoted.
 His team finished third in 1951–52, five points behind champions Plymouth Argyle.
 They dropped a place again to fourth in 1952–53, though they were only four points behind champions Bristol Rovers.
-However they dropped to seventh in 1953–54, 13 points shy of Ipswich Town.
+However, they dropped to seventh in 1953–54, 13 points shy of Ipswich Town.
 The 1954–55 season was also disappointing, and Low left the club in April 1955.

 Workington

 Low worked as Workington manager from January 1956 to February 1957.
 The "Reds" finished tenth in the Third Division North in 1955–56, and ended the 1956–57 season in fourth place under his replacement Tommy Jones.